riscv-software-src/riscof/docs/source/testformat.rst

     * keylist:=value

         The *keylist* specifies the path to the field in the ISA YAML dictionary whose value needs to be checked.
-        The *value* is the value against which the entry in the input yaml is checked.
+        The *value* is the value against which the entry in the input YAML is checked.
         The *value* can be a regular expression as well, in which case it should be specified as *regex("expression")*

         Example: